-The Community Foundation is based in Messina, at the border between Sicily and Calabria, a context of serious socio-economic degradation.
+The Foundation is based in Messina, at the border between Sicily and Calabria, a context of serious socio-economic degradation.

 Sicily in 2020 had the second highest unemployment rate in Italy (17.9%), just after Calabria.
 22.5% of families live below relative poverty line and 19.2% of economy is black and illegal, putting it among the last positions in European socio-economic rankings.